Contact Us for a Free Consultation (213) 542-0979

 Prior Domestic Violence Conviction

-There is another way that I've seen domestic violence cases filed as felonies and that's if you have a prior conviction for a domestic violence case.
-That would certain bode in favor of the prosecutors filing the case as a felony versus a misdemeanor.
+There is another way that I've seen domestic violence cases filed as felonies, and that's if you have a prior conviction for a domestic violence case.
+That would certainly bode in favor of the prosecutors filing the case as a felony versus a misdemeanor.

 However, that doesn't mean they have to file it as a felony.
 I've seen people getting convicted of misdemeanors and then picking up a new domestic violence case that was filed as a misdemeanor again.
 So, it really depends on a number of different factors.

-One big factor is, is it the same victim.
-You keep hitting the same victim over and over again, obviously you're going to be in a position where you're looking at a felony charge.
+One big factor is whether it is the same victim.
+You keep hitting the same victim over and over again.
+Obviously, you're going to be in a position where you're looking at a felony charge.
 Also, they're going to look at the conduct.
 What happened?
 Was it dangerous?
 Did you threaten the other person's life?
 Did you use a weapon?

 Victim Can't Drop Domestic Violence Charges

 Why?
-Because it's not your significant other against you, it's the People of the State of California against you and the People of the State of California have decided that they're going to treat domestic violence cases very seriously, take away the offending party's gun rights, put him on probation, send him to prison depending again, on what the circumstances of the case are.
+Because it's not your significant other against you, it's the People of the State of California against you.
+The People of the State of California have decided that they're going to treat domestic violence cases very seriously, take away the offending party's gun rights, put him on probation, and send him to prison, depending, again, on what the circumstances of the case are.

-So, if you're concerned about whether your case is going to be filed at the felony or a misdemeanor related to a domestic violence or spousal abuse charge, pick up the phone.
+So, if you're concerned about whether your case is going to be filed as a felony or a misdemeanor related to a domestic violence or spousal abuse charge, pick up the phone.
 Let's sit down and talk.
 Let's get to the nitty-gritty.
 Let's get to the bottom line.

 About the Author